mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Sirka.
 Solomani psychohistorians saw the demise of the Rule of Man coming like a high-speed freight train.
 These were enormous empires with populations in the trillions.
 The Sylean Federation was a tiny polity in comparison, yet its leaders increasingly leaned on psychohistory as their empire grew in size and population.
-This was at least one of the reasons for the Syleans’ eagerness to reunite with Vland.
+This was at least one of the reasons for the Syleans' eagerness to reunite with Vland.
 By reconnecting with the capital of the old empire, the Syleans increased their sample size immensely, making psychohistorical predictions much more accurate.
-By the time Cleon took the role of Grand Duke upon his father’s death, the Federation and its allies had achieved a certain critical mass, providing an increasing level of clarity and accuracy in their psychohistorical predictions.
+By the time Cleon took the role of Grand Duke upon his father's death, the Federation and its allies had achieved a certain critical mass, providing an increasing level of clarity and accuracy in their psychohistorical predictions.

 While there is no direct proof, most believe that the Zhunastus also employed psions in key roles of their